 For the Pastafarian, the immediate question is how a base physical object such as a gas cloud can transmogrify into a noodly appendage on a higher plane.
 Clearly, gravity is involved since this is the force exerted by an appendage when it has anything to exter that force on.
 We may without a qualm therefore interpret the spaghettification of the physical object as a drawing-out along the appendage in question.
 The partial spatial manifestation of the appendage offers a potential analogy with the virtual existence of many quantum particles.
 Might this paralell be more than just an analogy?
 Recall that the Casimir effect describes the exertion a real macroscopic force by virtual quanta.
 It therefore seems reasonable to seek some virtual parallel in the spatial existence-or-otherwise of the appendage, which is also capable of exerting a real force.
 The insubstantial appendage might thus be interpreted as having a virtual presence in real space, capable not only of exerting what we might crudely describe as a "Casimir gravity", but also of absorbing the mass-energy of the drawn-out object to manifest itself as a real entity.
 This manifestation is a slow process culminating, as described, in the eventual meeting with the central singularity.
 During the observable phase, the appendage and the drawn-out object will progressively exchage virtual and real physical existences, with the sum of the two appearing as a constant mass.

-Another question might be, could Its noodly appendages be sub-dimensional branes within the context of M-theory?
+Could Its noodly appendages be sub-dimensional branes within the context of M-theory?
 Possibly also they might be sub-dimensional intersections of a more fulsome brane (or branes) inhabited more directly by the FSM.
 Some theorists suggest that gravity might leak out into other branes, the Pastafarian interpretation suggests that gravity might rather be leaking in.